jflorian/doubledog-apache/README.md

 Name to be given to the file, without any path details.
 This may be used in place of *namevar* if it's beneficial to give *namevar* an arbitrary value.

 ##### `group`
 File group account.
-Defaults to 'root' which is appropriate for most files.
+Defaults to 'apache' which is appropriate for most files.

 ##### `mode`
 File access mode.
 Defaults to '0640' which is appropriate for most files.